elasticpath/html5-reference-storefront/documentation/extending.md

 You'll notice the <code>modules</code> folder also contains a <code>components</code> folder.
 Components are very similar to modules, but their purpose is slightly different.
 Modules are complete, stand-alone units of functionality, which include a Model, View, and Controller.
-Components are units of code that are designed to be reused in other modules.
+Components are units of code that are designed for reuse in other modules.
 In most cases, components just contain the View and the Controller.
 For example, the <code>address</code> component, provides the Controller and View to create, retrieve, and view customer addresses.
 <code>address</code> is reused in the <code>profile</code> and <code>receipt</code> modules, to allow customers to create, update, and view their addresses through these module's views.